Kumzits: Times

 Often, a kumzits will take place after the Sabbath, and as such some erroneously use the term interchangeably with Melava Malka.
 When a kumzits takes place Friday night, it is often called an "oneg shabbos" (a Hebrew phrase meaning "Sabbath pleasure").
 Kumzits are also popular among campers.

 Songs

 Generally, slow, moving songs are sung during a kumzitz.
 Songs composed by Shlomo Carlebach are very popular, as well as songs by the more recent Jewish singing groups such as Dveykus and Zusha.
-If the kumzits takes place on the Jewish Sabbath, songs with a Sabbath theme can be sung.
+If the kumzits takes place on Shabbat, songs with a Sabbath theme can be sung.
 If the kumzits is held on Rosh Chodesh or near the date of another Jewish holiday, songs associated with that holiday can be sung.
 Here is a partial list of the more popular kumzits songs: